-LHPC, in conjunction with the LHPC Institute, offers a number of core courses and topical programs that have been developed to help members understand the purpose, mission and operations of local health plans.
+The LHPC Institute offers a number of core courses and topical programs that have been developed to help members understand the purpose, mission and operations of local health plans.

 Program offerings cover a range of topics for staff at all levels and across various departments.
 Whether you are new to the local health plan model or well-versed in its operations, we are sure to have a program that will bolster your knowledge and provide you with the tools and information you need to be successful.

 Under fee-for-service Medi-Cal, beneficiaries are responsible for

 finding primary care providers and specialists who are willing to

 accept Medi-Cal; beneficiaries are not matched with a primary

 care provider who coordinates their care.
 The California

 Department of Health Care Services (DHCS) establishes fee

 necessity criteria and pays provider claims for services